 This list is not exhaustive.

-Please note that the grant cannot be used for items that have already been purchased or ordered, or for day-to-day running costs, such as rent and rates.
+Please note that the grant cannot be used for items that have already been purchased or ordered, or for day-to-day running costs, such as rent or living costs such as bills and rates.

 What criteria are used to assess the application?